eadesmet/bowlingcoremvc/NOTES.md

                 only show teams in that league
                 only show edit/delete buttons if the user is an Admin of that team Remove TeamsTest from the navbar
+                    DONE

-    TODO(ERIC): LEague Details - Order last week scores by high series
+    TODO(ERIC): LEague Details - Order last week scores by high series DONE

     TODO(ERIC): If a User tries to join a different team when they are on one it should Ask them if they want to leave their current team and update the record

                 If an Admin of a team wants off the team, make a 'Make Admin' button for them this will only switch the Admin to that user and off of his }

+7-25
+{
+    Bowl with PBA50 today, yay!

+    TODO(ERIC): I need more Team data sheets and league sheets in the future What if a user wants to know their team scores from 5 weeks ago?

+    TODO(ERIC): Fix sending Emails (I think it's just a config setting is gone?)

+    I might have to work through how admins work a bit more Is the user an Admin of the Team, or the League? (right now, it's based on team only) this might cause issues when a team has no members, etc.
+        Can there really be more than one admin on a single team?

+}